atomgalaxy/wg21-calltarget/calltarget.md

 (such as [@P2300R6]) need.

-We can sometimes indirect through a lambda to "remember" the result of an overload resolution to be invoked later:
+We can sometimes indirect through a lambda to "remember" the result of an overload resolution to be invoked later, if the function pointer type is not a perfect match:

 ```cpp
 template <typename R, typename Args...>